SmithSamuelM/Papers/whitepapers/ACDC_Spec.md

 }
 ~~~

 The edge section's top-level SAID, `d`, field is the SAID of the edge block and is the same SAID used as the compacted value of the ACDC's top-level edge, `e`, field.
-Each edge in the edge section gets its own field with its own local label.
-In the example above, the edge lable is `"boss"`.
+Each edge in the edge section gets its field with its own local label.
+In the example above, the edge label is `"boss"`.
 Note that each edge does NOT include a type field.
 The type of each edge is provided by the schema vis-a-vis the label of that edge.
 This is in accordance with the design principle of ACDCs that may be succinctly expressed as "schema is type".
 This approach varies somewhat from many property graphs which often do not have a schema [[62]][[63]].
 Because ACDCs have a schema for other reasons, however, they leverage that schema to provide edge types with a cleaner separation of concerns.

 Each edge sub-block has one required node, `n`, field.
 The value of the node, `n`, field is the SAID of the ACDC to which the edge connects.